 Student Leadership Elections for Freshman Year

-In mid- to late October, the freshman class elects 12 of its members to leadership positions.
+In mid-October, the freshman class elects 12 of its members to leadership positions.
 Four students are elected to serve on the Community Council, four are elected to serve as Class Officers, and four are elected to serve on the Disciplinary Committee.

 Community Council is an organization that represents the entire student body in the Upper School.
 The Council is the primary student link to the administration.
 They sponsor and organize many school-wide activities throughout the year.
 Some of these activities include Homecoming, Spree Day, dances, Monday Morning Meetings, and the Mr. Thayer Pageant.
 The four representatives from the freshman class will join representatives from the sophomore, junior, and senior classes to form the 16-member Council.
 Community Council members are outgoing, energetic, and natural leaders.

 Class Officers work closely with the class deans to organize and sponsor freshman class events such as a community service activity, a fund-raising event to increase the class treasury, or the Frog Pond ice-skating trip.
 Class officers are also responsible for organizing and motivating classmates during Winter Wars in February.
 Students interested in becoming a class officer should be motivated, energetic, responsible, and creative.
 Officers who work hard and collaborate well can greatly enhance the freshman year experience for their class.